coins-docs/coins-global-api-docs/README.md

 * [Postman Collections](https://github.com/coins-docs/coins-api-postman)
     * Postman collections are available, and they are recommended for new users seeking a quick and easy start with the API.
 * Connectors
-    * The following are lightweight libraries that work as connectors to the Binance public API, written in different languages:
+    * The following are lightweight libraries that work as connectors to the coins public API, written in different languages:
         * [Python](https://github.com/coins-docs/coins-connector-python)
         * ~[Node.js](https://github.com/coins-docs/coins-connector-node)~
         * ~[Ruby](https://github.com/coins-docs/coins-connector-ruby)~